sysconf16/retro-collection/README.md

 # Retro Collection
 A collection of hand-picked titles for your favourite retro systems - now playable through your browser.

-Harnesses the power of [webЯcade](https://www.webrcade.com/) as a front-end, and the [Internet Archive](https://archive.org/) for hosting.
+Uses [webЯcade](https://github.com/webrcade/webrcade) as a front-end, and the [Internet Archive](https://archive.org/) for hosting.

 ------

 ### Currently Available Systems
+- Arcade
 - Nintendo Entertainment System
 - Super Nintendo Entertainment System
 - Game Boy